Save on admission to the top New York City attractions

 - The museum has multiple apps available for download here, including the new Explorer app, which acts as your personal tour guide on your visit to the museum.
 You'll get a personalized experience that includes behind-the-scenes stories about exhibits, captivating interactives, stimulating quizzes and even turn-by-turn directions, all in a fun, easy-to-use interface.

 - CityPASS and C3 holders can enter at any of the three entrances and visit any admission desk (excluding Member desks).
 Look for the admission desk with the shortest line to save time.
+Please note that lines may form at opening time due to security.

 - Dining: Multiple dining facilities available